 Guidelines for Batteries

 Most batteries are generally safe for air travel.
-Infrequently, batteries can short-circuit and overheat and in some cases cause sparks or a fire.
+However, on rare occasions, batteries can short-circuit, overheat, and potentially cause sparks or a fire.
 This page provides tips for travelling with batteries, including how to properly pack spare batteries.

-• Keep all batteries and electronic devices containing batteries on you or packed in your carry-on baggage.
+• Carry-on only: Keep all batteries and electronic devices containing batteries on you or packed in your carry-on baggage.

-• Not all airlines allow lithium batteries carried in personal devices such as laptops or cell phones in checked baggage.
+• Consult your airline: Not all airlines allow lithium batteries carried in personal devices such as laptops or cell phones in checked baggage.
+Similarly, not all airlines allow alkaline batteries (e.g., AAA, AA, C, D, 9-volt, etc.) in checked baggage.
 Please consult your airline for more information.

-• Do not carry damaged or recalled batteries on the plane.
+• Avoid damaged batteries: Do not carry damaged or recalled batteries on the plane.

 Examples of lithium batteries